How to Focus to Increase Your Qualifying Rate at Dog Agility Trials

 If thoughts of Qing enter your mind either before the run or during the run, banish them.
 Your goal is to focus only on the run and on the details required in your two chosen areas.
 That's your job.
 By focusing hard during those two sections, you will teach your brain how to focus.

-To read more on mental control as it relates to dog agility and other canine sports click on any of the links below:
+Below are more articles on mental control as it relates to dog agility and other canine sports.